 FRESH TALK® – Your Floral & Gift Newsletter

-Our new series, Freshly Sourced, provides you with all the tricks of the trade when it comes to floral care.
+Freshly Sourced provides you with all the tricks of the trade when it comes to floral care.
 From floral design classes to tips on how to prolong your new floral arrangement, we have sourced expertise from floral maestros all over the country so you can show off your own unique craft.

 Create Your Own Wax Flowers